 .phpfile extension, so that the server-side scripting can run.
 The stack will make an effort and attempt to do this for you automatically, but if this issue is occurring please double-check the file extension via the Page Inspector, and fix if necessary.

 Can RapidSearch or RapidSearch Pro search password-protected pages?Any pages that have been password-protected will never show in the search results.
+Only public-facing pages in the sitemap will be indexed.

 I can't access the RapidSearch Pro admin on cheap web hosting?
 What's wrong?When using RapidSearch Pro with cheap shared web hosting companies (like GoDaddy, Namesco, 1&1, Zymla or 123reg web hosting), you may need to add a file called "php5.ini" to the root directory of your website, and the contents of that file should be as follows: